lucified/lucify-component-builder/README.md

 We would however want to make sure that we have some page metadata in place, including social sharing images.
 We also wish avoid getting unnecessary `iFrameResizer` code into `index.html`.

+We will achieve this with the following `gulpfile.js`:

 ```

 var gulp = require('gulp');